The Terrible Thunderlizards: General Galapagos

 General Galapagos (voiced by Kurtwood Smith) is the boss of the Thunderlizards.
-He is a green bad-tempered Tyrannosaurus with a fat belly and a huge bottom.
+He is a green and bad-tempered Tyrannosaurus.
 He wears a Blue General military uniform with a gold starred blue cap.
-When humans were starting to become a threat, General Galapagos had Doc, Squatt, and Kutter's prison sentenced commuted so that they can deal with the humans.
+When humans were starting to become a threat, General Galapagos had Doc, Squatt, and Kutter's prison sentences commuted so that they can deal with the humans.
 He oversees the missions of the Terrible Thunderlizards to hunt down the humans but is continually frustrated that they never accomplish their mission.
 He was the one who foresaw that, given the trio's overall performance, their race is doomed.

 Dr. Steggy

 Dr. Steggy is a Stegosaurus scientist (voiced by Charlie Adler) who works for the Jurassic City Military.
 He has a nephew called Huckleberry (voiced by Cam Clarke) who befriends the humans, Bill and Scooter.

 Mr. T-Rex

 Mr. T-Rex is Galapagos's best soldier.
 He is a Tyrannosaurus who is based on and voiced by Mr. T. Mr. T-Rex is a parody of Mr. T's characters Clubber Lang from Rocky III & B. A. Baracus from The A-Team, even using some of Mr. T's popular catch phrases.
 His anger frequently gets him into trouble resulting in the Thunderlizards having to save him.